mygazthehealer/chocos-crafting-tweaks/RECIPE.md

 ### Book
 <img src="https://github.com/mygazthehealer/chocos-crafting-tweaks/blob/main/other/book.png?raw=true">

-- New Recipe for Book (can also be crafted from 3 Paper and 1 Rabbit Hide)
+- New Recipe for Book (can also be Crafted from 3 Paper and 1 Rabbit Hide)

 ### Item Frame
 <img src="https://github.com/mygazthehealer/chocos-crafting-tweaks/blob/main/other/item_frame.png?raw=true">

-- New Recipe for Item Frame (can also be crafted from 8 Sticks and 1 Rabbit Hide)
+- New Recipe for Item Frame (can also be Crafted from 8 Sticks and 1 Rabbit Hide)

 ### Glow Item Frame
 <img src="https://github.com/mygazthehealer/chocos-crafting-tweaks/blob/main/other/item_frame_glow.png?raw=true">

-- New Recipe for Glow Item Frame (can also be crafted from 1 Item Frame and 1 Glowstone Dust)
+- New Recipe for Glow Item Frame (can also be Crafted from 1 Item Frame and 1 Glowstone Dust)
 <details>

 - Created "glow_dyes" tag for Glowstone Dust, Glow Ink Sac</details>